Constitution of the Ohio Fire Chiefs' Association, Inc.

 Section 4 –Executive Director - The Executive Director may or may not be a member of the Association and shall serve at the pleasure of the Board of Directors.
 The Executive Director shall be appointed by and may be removed by a majority vote of the entire Board of Directors.

 The Executive Director shall collect all monies due the Association and shall have custody of the funds of the Association.
 All monies belonging to the Association shall be deposited in the name of The Ohio Fire Chiefs’ Association, Inc., in a solvent bank subject to the approval of the Board of Directors.
 The Executive Director shall keep a true and correct record of all monies received and disbursed, and shall, at each conference, present a written detailed report of all monies received and paid out during the preceding year.
-The Executive Director shall execute a surety bond determined by the Board of Directors.
-The expense of the said bond shall be borne by the Association.

 Except for the necessary expenses of this office, the Executive Director shall incur no expenses in the name of the Association without the authority of the Board of Directors or the Association assembled in Annual Conference.
 The Executive Director shall not honor any expense incurred by an officer, member, or member of any committee, except by authority of the Board of Directors or the Association assembled in conference.

 The Executive Director shall perform such duties as the President or Board of Directors shall require.
-When required to be absent from home on business of the Association, all this officer’s necessary traveling and hotel expenses shall be paid by the Association.
+When required to be absent from home on business of the Association, all this employee’s necessary traveling and hotel expenses shall be paid by the Association.